-- Psychological effect: Crash diet have an extremely harsh effect on your overall mental and emotional health.
-Not only does crash diet wreak havoc with your mood but they also lead to extreme food cravings: you may end up feeling more irritable or depressed than usual when you are on a crash diet.
+- Psychological effect: Crash diets have an extremely harsh effect on your overall mental and emotional health.
+Not only does a crash diet wreak havoc with your mood but it also leads to extreme food cravings.
+You may end up feeling more irritable or depressed than usual when you are on a crash diet.
 Crash diet can also set people up for eating disorders like anorexia and bulimia and other mental disorders.

 - Gallstones: Crash diet has been linked to the development of gallstones.
-With the change involved with the lack of nutrients to your body, your bile slats and cholesterol get out of whack and you end up with the potential to develop gallstones.
+With the change involved with the lack of nutrients to your body, your bile slats and cholesterol get out of whack and you end up with the risk of developing gallstones.

-- Harm vital organs: Vital organs like heart, kidney, brain and liver depend on your intake of calories from carbs to perform their day to day functions.
-A crash diet makes you eliminate carbs from your food.
-When these organs are deprived from their calorie needs, they begin to burn muscle tissues to be able to perform their functions.
+- Threat to vital organs: Vital organs like heart, kidneys, brain and liver depend on your intake of calories from carbs to perform their day-to-day functions.
+A crash diet eliminates carbs from your food.
+When these organs are deprived of necessary calorie, they begin to burn muscle tissues to be able to perform their functions.